Dorothy (band): 2020–present: Gifts from the Holy Ghost and Thrive in the Darkness EP

 On January 10, 2021, Martin announced via her Twitter account that her new album would be called Gifts from the Holy Ghost.
-In an interview with Loudwire, she revealed the name of the album came to her following an incident where she claimed to have witnessed her guitar tech die from a heroin overdose and then return to life.
-"I come out and see him and he's blue and green, and I knew he was dead at the moment.
+In an interview with WRIF, she revealed the name of the album came to her following an incident where she claimed to have witnessed her guitar tech die from a heroin overdose and then return to life."I come out and see him and he's blue and green, and I knew he was dead at the moment.
 I just knew it, I don't know if anyone's had this experience.
 I'm pretty sure you know a dead body when you see one. [...]
 I'm just sitting there breathing and holding hands with my sound engineer.
 I'm like, 'Whoever's out there, just send him back.
 Give him another chance.'
 After a few moments of silence, this voice said to me, 'Okay, we're sending him back now.'
 And then I open my eyes, all the color had returned to his skin.
 He opened his eyes, and he was alive, and I couldn't believe it."
 Gifts from the Holy Ghost was released on April 22, 2022.

-On June 6, an EP called Thrive in the Darkness was released, comprising four formerly released tracks - "Dark Nights", "After Midnight", "Wicked Ones" and "Raise Hell".

-Alongside Mac Saturn, they are set to support Dirty Honey on the California Dreamin' tour in fall 2022.